animatedcreativity/node-token-express/README.md

 */(endpoint)/key*

-- Checks the provided email and code and matches it with expiry time, generates a new API key and saves it with user at `user.data.apiKey`.
+- Checks the provided email and code and matches it with expiry time, generates a new API key (if not already exists) and saves it with user at `user.data.apiKey`.

 - Required form values: